fcouderc/egm_tnp_analysis/README.md

 The settings has always to be pass to the fitter like this
 >    python tnpEGM_fitter.py settings.py

-This way different settings python can be setup or different WPs for instance
+Therefore several "settings.py" files  can be setup to do different WPs for instance

 ## The different fitting steps